Neeraj Sood (officer): Military career

-Neeraj was commissioned in the 8 Rajputana Rifles as second lieutenant in 1992.
+Following his graduation, Neeraj was commissioned in the 8 Rajputana Rifles as a second lieutenant in 1992.
 He is an alumnus of the National Defence Academy.

-Throughout his career, he served as an Instructor at Counter Insurgency and Jungle Warfare School, situated at Variengte.
-He served almost 8 years at Jammu and Kashmir.
-He later took the command of 18 Rashtriya Rifles.
-The unit was deployed near LoC at Kupwara, Jammu and Kashmir.
+During his military career, he served as an instructor at the Counter-Insurgency and Jungle Warfare School, located in Variengte, Mizoram.
+He was posted in Jammu and Kashmir for eight years, and was given command of the 18 Rashtriya Rifles.
+Neeraj's unit was deployed near the Line of Control in Kupwara, a town in Jammu and Kashmir.